yashrajb/dev-portfolio/README.md

 # Dev Portfolio

-This portfolio is specifically for developers. most developers struggle for choosing color schemes, icons, fonts. so, i thought why not build portfolio for developers.
+This portfolio is specifically for developers. most developers struggle for choosing color schemes, icons, fonts. so, i thought why not build portfolio for developers. check live preview [here](http://yashrajbasan.com/dev-portfolio)

 ## features
   * projects in markdown